cosflow/cosflow/README.md

 **Education:** Last Course of the Doble Major in Computer Science and Business Administration at the Universidad de Salamanca.
 <br>
 **Interests:** Embedded Software, Robotics, Drones and Low-Level Programming.
+Curious abot Firmware.
 <br>
 **Skills:** Fast learning, adaptability to new working environments, efficient communication and a great eagerness to learn about what I like.
 <br>